-- Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production.
-These contaminants can also come from gasoline storage, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
+Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.

+Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production.
+These contaminants can also come from gasoline.

+contaminants can also come from gasoline storage, urban storm water runoff, and septic systems.

+Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.